MathematicGuy/RemoteObsidian/Project Skin/German Vocabulary.md

-## Chapter 2:
+#WhatTheDifferent  Du v/s Sie

-**GUIDE BOOK**
++ Du - use for friends and family members. (use for closly people) Indicate friendliness
-du - use for friends and family members. (use for closly people) Indicate friendliness Sie - use to show respect (like cô, chú in Vietnamese) for oder people, strangers or an authority figure - Indicate Respect
++ Sie - use to show respect (like cô, chú in Vietnamese) for oder people, strangers or an authority figure - Indicate Respect

 ### Unit 1
 + ! note: **im** is short for **in the**